PhantomChain/docs/README.md

-# Phantom Docs
+# PHANTOM Docs

-> Official documentation for the Phantom powered by VuePress.
+> Official documentation for the PHANTOM powered by VuePress.

 ## Development